 Project component: All students have to register for COS700, which is worth 30 credits.
 COS700 is structured as follows:

 - Research methods component of 10 credits, which will be based on formal lectures in the first semester;

-- Research project component which can be either a full 20 credits project, or 4 mini-projects from modules that offer mini-projects.
+- Research project component which is a full 20 credits project.

 Module component: At least 6 modules of 15 credits each, to be selected from the modules offered by the Department of Computer Science.
 Students may take 15 credits honours modules from any other department for which they qualify.